fricas/fricas/src/doc/sphinx/source/install.rst

    ::

       git clone --depth 1 https://github.com/fricas/fricas
-      cd fricas

    Remove the ``--depth 1`` option for access to the change history.

 2. Create build directory and change to it
    ::

-       mkdir fricas-build
+      mkdir fr-build
-       cd fricas-build
+      cd fr-build

 3. Configure.
 Assuming that you want fricas files to be installed in ``//tmp/usr``.
    ::

-      ../configure --with-lisp=/path/to/your/lisp --prefix=/tmp/usr
+      ../fricas/configure --with-lisp=/path/to/your/lisp --prefix=/tmp/usr

    where ``/path/to/your/lisp`` is name of your Lisp.
 For example, type
    ::

-     ../configure --with-lisp="sbcl --dynamic-space-size 4096" --prefix=/tmp/usr --enable-gmp --enable-aldor
+      ../fricas/configure --with-lisp="sbcl --dynamic-space-size 4096" --prefix=/tmp/usr --enable-gmp --enable-aldor

    to build with SBCL and 4 GiB dynamic space, use GMP, and enable the build of the Aldor library ``libfricas.al``.